notepad-plus-plus/npp-usermanual/content/docs/preferences.md

       * The alternate icons option is designed to improve the user experience for visually-impaired users, and any who prefer different symbols rather than different colors to distinguish the status of each file.
       * _Note_: In [Dark Mode](#dark-mode), the "saved" symbol (either the blue disk or the green checkmark) will _not_ be shown; the "edited" and "read-only" icons will be.
     * `☐ Lock (no drag and drop)`: prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs)
-    * `☐ Darken inactive tags`: change the fill-colour on inactive tabs to a darker colour
+    * `☐ Darken inactive tags`: change the fill-color on inactive tabs to a darker color
-    * `☐ Draw a coloured bar on active tab`: indicate the active tab by adding a coloured bar
+    * `☐ Draw a coloured bar on active tab`: indicate the active tab by adding a colored bar
     * `☐ Show close button on each tab`: add the close button to each tab's entry on the tab bar
     * `☐ Double click to close document`: allows double-clicking on the tab to close the file
     * `☐ Exit on close the last tab`: if the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open)